moloco-mcm/user-event-sink-connector-java/README.md

 - `PLATFORM_ID`: Platform identifier
 - `API_HOSTNAME`: API endpoint hostname
 - `API_KEY`: User Event API Authentication key
-- `MAX_TOTAL_CONNECTIONS`: Connection pool limit (defaults to 100)
+- `MAX_TOTAL_CONNECTIONS`: Connection pool limit (defaults to 16)
+- `RETRY_MAX_ATTEMPTS`: The maximum number of retry attempts (defaults to 4)
+- `RETRY_EXPONENTIAL_BACKOFF_MULTIPLIER`: The multiplier for exponential backoff (defaults to 2)
+- `RETRY_DELAY_SECONDS`: The delay in seconds for the first retry attempt (defaults to 1)

 ### Error Handling

 The implementation demonstrates handling of:

-- `IllegalArgumentException`: For validation errors
-- `IOException`: For network and API communication errors
+- `IllegalArgumentException`: if any argument is invalid, entity is null or if content length > Integer.MAX_VALUE
+- `ParseException`: if header elements cannot be parsed
+- `IOException`: if an error occurs reading the input stream
+- `UnsupportedCharsetException` when the named charset is not available in this instance of the Java virtual machine
+- `InterruptedException`: if any thread has interrupted the current thread.
+The __interrupted status__ of the current thread is cleared when this exception is thrown.

 ### Best Practices Demonstrated

 1. Connector initialization with configurable connection pooling
 2. Sending various event types
-3. Retry logic with exponential backoff
 4. Proper resource cleanup with `close()` method
-5. Error handling for both validation and network errors
+5. Error handling for various errors

 ## Technical Requirements

 To run this reference implementation, you'll need:

-- Java 11 or higher
+- Java 8 or higher
 - Jackson library for JSON processing
 - Apache HttpComponents Client 5.x